Māori identity and wellbeing thrives when

 Two key pathways have led to successful outcomes for Māori:

-- the role of marae as focal points for social, cultural, and economic development
+marae as focal points for social, cultural, and economic development

 - the delivery of services 'by Māori, for Māori', based on

 This has led to the displacement of whānau, and has impacts on access to education, employment, services and facilities.

 The impact of being displaced can also reduce the resilience of whānau and the sense of belonging that comes from strong bonds within the community in which you live.

 To achieve outcomes that meet the needs and aspirations of Māori, service providers must be culturally competent, accessible and better connected.
 They must move towards

 Te Whare Tapa Whā website, and collective models of learning, so that key Māori concepts become embedded in service design and delivery.

-One successful example is Whānau Ora, as shown on the Whānau Ora website, a national multi-agency approach that places families at the heart of decisions that affect them.
+Whānau Ora.
+This is a national multi-agency approach that places whānau at the heart of decisions that affect them.